timjen3/nordvpn_linux/README.md

 3. openvpn command line arguments can be put into tool.json as well.
 There are some defaults in there.

-4. trying to get it to run with command line only on ubuntu 16.04 and it's a real pain.
-It works fine if the .desktop application is written with terminal=True and EXEC=sudo ... but I want to eliminate the terminal.

 # Prerequesites

 Added a script called prereqs.sh that is untested and will require some tinkering.
 But it's real simple stuff so don't feel too stressed.

+Trying my best to get rid of the terminal window.
+The only way I've been able to do it is to add my user to the vpnusers group and add this line to /etc/sudoers:
+%vpnusers ALL = NOPASSWD: /usr/sbin/openvpn

+WARNING: Be extremely careful with the sudoers file.
+If you mess this file up you will have to go into linux recovery mode to fix the file1!!

 # Notes